syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ### Add phase at runtime

-You can add a region at runtime with the client side method `addPhase`.
-The following code snippet illustrates how to add a phase at runtime.
+You can add a region at runtime with the client side method, `addPhase`.
+The following code example illustrates how to add a phase at runtime.

  {% highlight js %}